 Mothers

 Mothers is a play in the key of desperate humor.
-It is about five women who are locked in the waiting room of a school and this isolation results in an improvised therapy, bringing out the lights and shadows of motherhood.
+It is about five women who are locked in a school waiting room and this isolation results in an improvised therapy, bringing out the lights and shadows of motherhood.
 In the words of the director, Elena Díaz: “Madres is an opening in the channel, an open cry, a target at the center of the equation.”

 It is a story that gives voice to five very different women who experience motherhood from different angles, all of them very connected to their multiple concerns and ways of understanding life.
 Together, they will address very different points of view about motherhood, parenting methods, different family models, the so-called ‘maternal instinct’, feminism and machismo, sexuality, diversity, abortion, social and work pressure.
 The agility of the rhythm and the surreal and comic situations are the open channel to disembowel the entrails of their lives until transcending them.